mahow0/chip8-crab/README.md

 Usage examples:

 ```
-load roms/pong.ch8 # loads a file located at roms/pong.ch8 to CPU
+load roms/pong.ch8 # loads a file located at roms/pong.ch8 to a new CPU
 l roms/pong.ch8    # same as above

 run              # runs the CPU until it crashes